GU4243-ADS/spring2018-project1-sophiebeiers/output/README.md

 # Project 1:
 ### Output folder

 The output directory contains analysis output, processed datasets, logs, or other processed things.
+There is no output for the current project.